 Bridge from Nowhere is like a re-occurring nightmare that scars my very soul.
 Offensive and disgusting.
 Also, I hate gibbons.

 But the main reason is that we just don’t fit into the public radio mold, and Bridge from Nowhere is not what the typical, long-time KTOO member wants.
-We are too different and different can be scary, uncomfortable, and unfamiliar.
-So in our place you can now enjoy second repeats of A Prairie Home Companion!
 Despite our parting we still want to thank KTOO for letting us record in the studio and for giving us a chance.
 Sorry about the carpet.

 Also, the papyrus font didn’t help.